 To determine if there is a problem with your body’s acid-alkali (pH) balance and to monitor treatment

-If your doctor thinks that you have an electrolyte imbalance
+If it is possible you have an electrolyte imbalance

 A blood sample drawn from a vein in the arm, or a urine sample

 Chloride is an electrolyte.
 When combined with sodium it is mostly found in nature as ‘salt.’
 Chloride is important in maintaining the normal acid-base balance of the body and, along with sodium, in keeping normal levels of water in the body.
 Chloride generally increases or decreases in direct relationship to sodium, but may change without any change in sodium when there are problems with too much acid or base in your body.
 Chloride is taken into the body through food.
 Most of the chloride is absorbed by the gastrointestinal tract, and the excess is excreted in urine.
 The normal blood level remains steady, with a slight drop after meals (because the stomach produces acid after eating, using chloride from blood).

 A blood sample is taken by needle from the arm.
 Chloride can also be measured in a urine sample.

 Blood chloride may be useful along with sodium, to evaluate problems with the acid-base balance in the body, and to monitor treatment.

 A blood chloride test may be requested to help evaluate kidney function and acid-base status.
 If your sodium measurement is abnormal, your doctor may look at whether the chloride measurement changes in the same way.
 If your acid-base balance is abnormal chloride measurement may help your doctor to work out the cause of the problem and may help guide treatment.

 A severe elevation or loss of this electrolyte can indicate a serious fluid and electrolyte imbalance.
 The type of medical treatment depends on the cause of the problem.

 Increased levels of chloride (called hyperchloraemia) usually indicate dehydration, but can also occur with any other problem that causes high blood sodium.
 Hyperchloraemia also occurs when too much alkaline fluid is lost from the body (producing metabolic acidosis), or when a person hyperventilates (causing respiratory alkalosis).